scrumpy/support/integrations/gitlab.md

 Scrumpy projects are connected through a Webhook.

 1. Open Scrumpy and go to the project you want to connect.
-3. Open the project settings, you'll need the webhook URL and the secret token.
+2. Open the project settings, click on integrations.
+3. You'll need the webhook URL and the secret token.
-5. Open your GitLab repository and go to Settings > Integrations.
+4. Open your GitLab repository and go to Settings > Integrations.
-7. Add a new webhook with the following settings:
+5. Add a new webhook with the following settings:

 * URL: `Scrumpy Webhook URL`
 * Secret Token: `Scrumpy Secret`